mpv-player/mpv/DOCS/man/input.rst

     Return whether it's generally possible to seek in the current file.

 ``partially-seekable``
-    Return ``yes`` if the current file is considered seekable, but only because the cache is active.
+    Whether the current file is considered seekable, but only because the cache is active.
 This means small relative seeks may be fine, but larger seeks may fail anyway.
 Whether a seek will succeed or not is generally not known in advance.

-    If this property returns true, ``seekable`` will also return true.
+    If this property returns ``yes``/true, so will ``seekable``.

 ``playback-abort``
     Return whether playback is stopped or is to be stopped.
 (Useful in obscure